fredericaltorres/JSonQueryRunTime/README.md

 - Syntax:
 ```
-Path(path-with-unknown, expected-value);
+Path(path-with-unknown, expected-value)
 ```
 - Sample:
 ```
 Path("main.?.z", 1)
 ```
-The function Path() will run throuh all possible path to evaluate main.?.z and stop at the first path that return the value 1
+The function Path() will run throuh all possible paths to evaluate `"main.?.z"` and stop at the first path that return the value 1

 ## .NET Framework